akquinet/vaadinator/README.md

 - <i>vaadinator-desktop-tomcat-archetype</i>: Desktop on Tomcat, uses an internal H2 database until you specify otherwise (see below)
 - <i>vaadinator-touchkit-jboss-archetype</i>: Touchkit on JBoss, needs an external data source in place (see below)
 - <i>vaadinator-desktop-jboss-archetype</i>: Desktop on JBoss, needs an external data source in place (see below)

+Pls. observe that some TouchKit elements might behave better on actual smartphones than on a desktop browser.

 You can also start customizing the domain model classes and check out the results.